Caroline Dawson: Appearances

-Caroline is introduced in Last Tango in Halifax's series premiere (2012), as a successful headmistress dealing with the fallout of her husband's affair and her own clandestine liaison with Kate.
-At the climax of the episode she is shocked to learn that her mother Celia has decided to marry Alan; an old love interest she had recently met for the first time in sixty years.
-She is also shocked upon discovering that Alan is father to Gillian, a working-class woman who Caroline has previously insulted.
+Caroline is introduced in Last Tango in Halifax's series premiere, as a successful headmistress dealing with the aftermath of her husband's affair, resulting in her ending her own clandestine relationship with Kate, the latter of which she is "not ready" to reveal.
+She is shocked to learn that her mother Celia has decided to marry Alan, an old love interest she had recently met for the first time in sixty years.
+She is also shocked upon discovering that Alan is the father of Gillian, a working-class woman whom Caroline had just insulted for her bad driving.
 After learning that John is still seeing his lover Judith (Ronni Ancona), Caroline tells him he has no right to carry on living in their marital home.
 She grows closer to Kate, and explains to her that she finds it hard to be open with her feelings, having long suppressed her emotions.
 In the following episode, Caroline grows closer to Gillian after their respective parents go missing.
-She admits to John that she has moved on and began seeing someone else.
-When Caroline makes her relationship with Kate official, her eldest son William (Edward Ashley) takes it in his stride, but her younger son Lawrence (Louis Greatorex) is upset.
-When Judith arrives at Caroline's house she learns of the relationship and informs John who tells Celia.
-Celia refuses to accept that her daughter is gay and her bigoted words and attitude at a dinner party drive Kate away.
+She admits to John that she has moved on and begun seeing someone else.
+When Caroline makes her relationship with Kate official, her eldest son William (Edward Ashley) takes it in his stride, but her younger son Lawrence (Louis Greatorex) is confused and upset.
+When Judith sees John at Caroline's house, she learns of the relationship and informs John, who in turn informs Celia.
+Celia is dismayed and refuses to accept her daughter's sexuality, her bigoted words and attitude at a dinner party later drive Kate away.
 Caroline has an angry argument with her mother, blaming her for her emotional repression and for ruining her chance of happiness with Kate.
 She reminds her that she had previously tried to come out to her at the age of 18, and that it had been her prejudices that had forced her to live a closeted existence.
 Celia, realising that she may have ruined her relationship with both her daughter and the liberal-minded Alan, is compelled to ask Kate to give Caroline another chance.